Munsat/wordle-project/README.md

 1. Once all lines are filled, and the word is not right, then show GAMEOVER, otherwise show YOU'VE WON!

 1. Keep track of score
-1. need to add styling
 1. Added functionality for keyboard color
+1. Added  soundeffects
+1. Share result online

 ## Things to fix

+1. need to add styling

 - Need to DRY code.
 Too much repeatation.